emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 }
 ```

-### Logstash - Input HTTP / HTTPS
+### Input HTTP / HTTPS

 Using this input you can receive single or multiline events over http(s).
-Applications can send an HTTP request to the endpoint started by this input and Logstash will convert it into an event for subsequent processing.
+Applications can send an HTTP request to the endpoint started by this input and Network Probe will convert it into an event for subsequent processing.
 Sample definition:

 ```bash
 input {